MileHacker Logo

 Activity-Specific Attire

-Auckland maintains a casual and relaxed dress code.
-No specific cultural dress code adherence exists in most public places.
+Auckland keeps a casual and relaxed dress code.
+No specific cultural dress code adherence is present in most public places.
 Comfortable everyday clothing receives wide acceptance.

 Specialized Wear